jimenasegurabejar/jimenasegurabejar/README.md

-My research ranges from schrondinger bridges and reinforcement learning to

 I share my research notes through my **[Newsletter](https://cortexdreams.substack.com/)**, so that even a five-year-old child can understand and explain the theoretical frameworks to a 50 year old human being.

+I'm always open to chat about any of these topics or anything you're curious about bio inspired methods applied to reinforcement learning

 <!--